How to Build an Instagram Insights Report - The Ultimate Guide

 In today’s article, we’ll show you how to build an insightful Instagram insights report.
 Of course, you will be using your own Instagram analytics to accomplish that.

 In addition to covering the report creation process, you’ll get acquainted with the right metrics to track that help you gauge the effectiveness of your marketing strategy.
-As you probably know, Instagram insights boast a lot of data – we want to make sure you have set your sights on the metrics that matter the most.
+As you probably know, Instagram insights boast a lot of data and KPIs – we want to make sure you have set your sights on the metrics that matter the most.

 Let's get to it.

 Starting to post to Instagram from Mac (or any other device) and creating content on Instagram that generates value for your business is no easy feat.
 As you create and upload content, you need to measure its performance.
 Social media marketing is all about measuring performance and its benefit to your business.

 Content improvements and further strategy development can only be done effectively with data and important metrics that you can measure.
 Here’s what metric analysis helps with:

 A well-structured report will provide insights to the questions above all the while improving future campaign performance.